eic/drich-dev/README.md

 - the `math/` directory contains scripts and Mathematica notebooks used to perform miscellanous calculations; many are "once and done" and don't really need to be implemented in the source code
+- the `scripts/` directory contains all other miscellaneous scripts

 ### Miscellaneous
 - `makeDocumentation.sh`: calls script for auto-documentation from compact tags, outputs in `./doc`